mcp-rune 0.107.0

 This is fire-and-forget — it never blocks the tool response.
 The sessionId is extracted automatically from this.serverContext.
 If vector storage is not configured, the call is a no-op.

-Checklist for New Tools
+Checklist for new tools

 • Create tool class with required methods (name, baseDescription, inputSchema, execute)